 By the time graduation rolled around, I had realized two things: 1) I hated print design with the burning passion of a thousand suns and 2) I loved building websites.

-After a bit of a post-graduation lull, I found my way to Lycos where I worked as a designer and front-end developer for a little over two years.
+After a bit of a post-graduation lull (thank you, Great Recession!), I found my way to Lycos where I worked as a designer and front-end developer for a little over two years.
 I'm now at COMSOL where I work with a small team of fantastic devs to maintain and improve comsol.com as well as the companies intranet sites and internal web tools.

-When I'm not yelling at SASS files, I can be found cooking, hiking, writing, and having a bit too much road rage for someone of my decidedly not imposing stature - but come on now, I live near Boston, road-rage is a way of life.
+When I'm not yelling at LESS files, I can be found cooking, hiking, writing, dreaming about houses, watching The West Wing for the thousandth time, and having a bit too much road rage for someone of my decidedly not imposing stature.

 Revamp and code update for the product download and product update pages of COMSOL.com.
 Various UI changes were needed to alleviate customer confusion and bring the pages in line with the new visual style of the website.